zalf-rpm/monica/README.md

 ## Linux

-To build MONICA under Linux, run inside the monica repository directory `cmake -i`.
+To build MONICA under Linux, run inside the monica-master repository directory

+    >mkdir -p `_cmake_linux`
+    >cd `_cmake_linux`
+    >cmake ../monica

-to create the makefile interactively.
+to create the makefile.

 Then a `make` should you leave with a working version of MONICA.
 If you compiled the code in the repository directory running

     ./monica run installer/Hohenfinow2/sim.json > out.csv